Meet-Mandaviya/Meet-Mandaviya/README.md

 * ☕ Java
 * 💻 Lightroom

-I'm Meet from India, and I am currently pursuing Bachelor's degree in Computer Engineering.
-I really enjoy learning languages like Python and Java, as well as I like to work with NumPy, Pandas and Matplotlib libraries in python.
-I am currently learning data science related skills like data-preprocessing, data-visualization,data analysis using python libraries.
+I am an aspiring data analyst with a passion for transforming raw data into actionable insights.
+Proficient in data wrangling, visualization, and statistical analysis.
+Eager to contribute my skills anywhere, uncovering trends and driving data-driven decisions.
+Excited to learn and make a meaningful impact in the field of data analytics.

-Skills: Machine Learning / PYTHON / JAVA / LIGHTROOM / HTML / CSS
+Skills: Machine-Learning / PYTHON / SQL / JAVA / LIGHTROOM

-- 🌱 I’m currently doing hands on experience in Machine Learning and Power bi.
+- 🌱 I’m currently doing hands-on experience in Machine Learning and Power bi.
 - 📫 How to reach me: meet.gajjjar1182@gmail.com